Russell Stover Candies

 Russell Stover Chocolates, Inc. is an American manufacturer of candy, chocolate, and confections.
-Founded by Russell Stover, an American chemist and entrepreneur, and his wife Clara Stover in 1923, it is an independent subsidiary of Swiss chocolatier Lindt & Sprüngli.
+Founded by Russell Stover, an American chemist and entrepreneur, and his wife, Clara, in 1923.
+It is an independent subsidiary of Swiss chocolatier Lindt & Sprüngli.
 The Kansas City, Missouri-based company was acquired from the Ward family in July 2014 for $1.6 billion.

 History

-In 1921, Russell Stover and his partner at the time, Eskimo Pie inventor Iowa schoolteacher Christian Kent Nelson, created a chocolate-dipped ice cream sandwich.
+In 1921, Russell Stover and his partner at the time, the Eskimo Pie inventor Christian Kent Nelson, an Iowa schoolteacher, created a chocolate-dipped ice cream sandwich.
 The product proved successful, and was licensed to manufacturers to produce it.

 When other companies soon began to release similar chocolate-dipped ice cream products, Russell Stover was nearly forced out of business.
 The Stovers sold their share of the company for $25,000 and moved to Denver, Colorado.
 In 1923, Russell and Clara created a new company from their home, Mrs. Stover's Bungalow Candies, which packaged and sold boxed chocolates.
 In 1943 it was renamed Russell Stover Candies.